-The Company capitalized certain legal, professional accounting and other third-party fees that were directly associated with in-process equity financings as deferred offering costs until the equity financing was consummated.
-After consummation of an equity financing, these costs were recorded in shareholders' equity (deficit) as a reduction of proceeds generated as a result of the offering.
+The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until the equity financing was consummated.
+After consummation of an equity financing, these costs were recorded in stockholders' equity as a reduction of proceeds generated as a result of the offering.

 As of December 31, 2017, the Company recorded deferred offering costs relating to its IPO of \$461.
-The Company's IPO was completed in March 2018, and these costs, as well as additional IPO costs including commissions of \$4,200 and an additional \$1,237 of other expenses incurred in 2018, were recorded as a reduction to shareholders' equity.
+The Company's IPO was completed in March 2018, and these costs, as well as additional IPO costs including commissions of \$4,200 and an additional \$1,237 of other expenses incurred in 2018, were recorded as a reduction to stockholders' equity.